Woodstock ’99 – 30th Anniversary Concert

 The whole time we were looking for a place to put up the tent, the coolest thing was happening.
 I don’t know any other way to describe it other than a “yelling wave.”
 Off and on you would hear the sound of people yelling in the distance then it would get closer and then it would be around us, and we would yell, and then it would continue on and fade out.
 It was the coolest thing.

-We walked for a ways before we finally stopped.
+We walked for a while before we finally stopped.
 My aunt walked off the “woodchip road” to look for a place to set up the tent.
 Again, there were tents EVERYWHERE.
-All of them were practically on top of each other too instead of being lined up in nice little rows.
+All of them were practically on top of each other too instead of being lined up in nice rows.

 As we left the tent and walked back onto our “woodchip road” our first thought was, “Forget about trying to remember where the car was, we needed to remember how to get back to the tent!”
 We looked for any kind of landmark that would not move.
 Our tent was between the 3 skinny trees and a light pole, in a little bit and next to a tree.
 If we passed the green striped tent off the “woodchip road,” we went too far.
 We also tied a bandana to the tent.
 As we headed out, I prayed we would be able to find our tent later.